d8ahazard/ComfyUI-Forms/README.md

 Simple primitive nodes for numbers and text works the best.
 Other nodes may or may not work.

+If the MobileForm icon is not visible, then try adding `#mobile` to the URL and refreshing the page.

 ## Installation

 At the `custom_nodes` directory of your ComfyUI installation, clone this repository, which can be done via following git command.